Our Mission

 How to Get Involved

-We meet publicly once every month to plan community remembrance projects, research our county’s history, connect with partners and neighbors, and educate our broader community on the legacy of racial lynching in Prince George’s County.
+We meet publicly to plan community remembrance projects, learn about our county’s history, connect with partners and neighbors, and educate ourselves and the broader community on the legacy of racial lynching in Prince George’s County.
 We rely on the expertise and energy of county residents like you!
+As an all-volunteer organization, we actually need you!

 Recent News & Opportunities